Flag versions of quiver Grassmannians for Dynkin quivers have no odd cohomology: Introduction

 A geometric construction of KLR algebras is given in \cite{Rouq-2KM} and \cite{VV} (over a field of characteristic zero).
 The positive characteristic case is done in \cite{Mak-parity}.
 Let us describe the idea of this geometric construction.
 There is a complex algebraic group $G$ and complex algebraic varieties $X$ and $Y$ (depending on $\Gamma$ and $\nu$) with a $G$-action and a proper $G$-invariant map $\pi\colon X\to Y$ such that the KLR algebra $R_\nu$ is isomorphic to the extension algebra $\Ext^*_G(\pi_*\underline\bfk_X, \pi_*\underline\bfk_X)$.
 Here $\underline\bfk_X$ is the constant $G$-equivariant sheaf on $X$.
 The sheaf $\pi_*\underline\bfk_X$ is the pushforward of $\underline\bfk_X$, this pushforward is an element of the $G$-equivariant bounded derived category of sheaves of $\bfk$-vector spaces on $Y$.
 Abusing the terminology, we say sometimes "a sheaf" for "a complex of sheaves".

 For understanding the algebra $R_\nu$, it is important to understand the decomposition of the sheaf $\pi_*\underline\bfk_X$ into indecomposables.
 Now, assume that $\Gamma$ is a Dynkin quiver.
 In this case the number of $G$-orbits in $Y$ is finite.
 Assume first that the characteristic of $\bfk$ is zero.
-We can deduce from the decomposition theorem \cite[Thm.~6.2.5]{BBD} and from \cite[Thm.~2.2]{Rein} that the indecomposable direct summands of $\pi_*\underline\bfk_X$ up to shift are exactly the sheaves of the form $\IC(\calO)$, where $\calO$ is a $G$-orbit in $Y$ and $\IC(\calO)$ is the simple perverse sheaf associated with the orbit $\calO$.
+We can deduce from the decomposition theorem \cite[Thm.~6.2.5]{BBD} and from \cite[Thm.~2.2]{Rein} that the indecomposable direct summands of $\pi_*\underline\bfk_X$ up to shift are exactly the sheaves of the form $\IC(\calO)$, where $\calO$ is a $G$-orbit in $Y$ and $\IC(\calO)$ is the simple perverse sheaf associated to the orbit $\calO$.
 Now, we want to understand what happens if the characteristic of $\bfk$ is positive.
 In this case the decomposition theorem fails, so the theory of perverse sheaves does not help us to understand $\pi_*\underline\bfk_X$.
 However, Juteau-Mautner-Williamson \cite{JMW} introduce a new tool for this: parity sheaves.
 For the variety $Y$ as above, their construction yields some new sheaves $\calE(\calO)$ on $Y$.
 It happens, that in characteristic zero we have $\IC(\calO)=\calE(\calO)$.
 However, in positive characteristics, the sheaves $\calE(\calO)$ behave better than $\IC(\calO)$.
 In particular, \cite{JMW} gives a version of the decomposition theorem for parity sheaves that also works for positive characteristics.
 However, this version needs an extra-condition: the fibers of $\pi$ must have no odd cohomology groups over $\bfk$.
 Note that the fibers of the map $\pi$ are isomorphic to flag versions of quiver Grassmannians.

 A version of the following conjecture is considered in \cite{Mak-parity}.